Thursday, December 20, 2012

 Fry Meals are Hot

-French fries have graduated form side dish to entree lately amongst the local food trucks.
+French fries have graduated from side dish to entree lately among the local food trucks.
 Why eat them on the side when you can have them as your whole meal?

 "Fry meal" is a term I came up with to describe these fries as entrees.
 Start with a base of French fries and then top them with a meat and assorted toppings.
 A traditional example would be the classic Chili Fries.